I had the pleasure to interview Mental Health Counsellor Robyn Schreter during COVID, she gives great tips about anxiety. Enjoy the interview!

 The first thing I’m going to do, some self care salon primping!
 I’m thinking manicure, pedicure 🙂

-If you have any questions or would like to discuss anything further, please feel free to contact Robyn email@example.com
+If you have any questions or would like to discuss anything further, please feel free to contact Robyn.
+Her email address is email@example.com

 *Please note that if you see significant changes in your our own behaviours or your child’s behaviour, where anxiety is prolonged and inhibits daily functioning, it is always best to seek professional help.